Seven IT jobs you can land with an associate’s degree

 A computer network architect is a business' maestro of all things networking.
 From LANs to WANs and intranet, the network architect's job is to implement, maintain and update these networks while keeping the business's goals and security in mind.

-It may be a tougher role to land with an associate’s degree, but if you have the right experience, it can be a great-paying job with a median income over $100k per year.
+It may be a tougher role to land with an associate's degree, but if you have the right experience, it can be a great-paying job with a median annual wage over $100k per year.

 Degree focus: Database administration

 Median Annual Wage: $90,070 per year/$43.31 per hour

 10-year projected job growth: 9%

 Data is essential to many companies' day-to-day operations, and it can sometimes be very sensitive.
 Think of large companies or organizations that need to keep track of a lot of information, such as an insurance company, university or bank.
 A database administrator helps the company design, implement and maintain its database software to store and organize its data.
 Maintaining security for the data is a high priority.
 It has a promising 10-year expected job growth rate at 9%.